HenriPodolski/next-mgnl/README.md

 docker rm next-mgnl-web
 ```

-### CSS Bootstrap Kit
+### CSS Starterkit
 Includes:
 * [the new CSS reset](https://elad2412.github.io/the-new-css-reset)
-* An utility/token based approach using CSS variable, for rapid CSS development [Pollen CSS](https://www.pollen.style)
+* An utility/token based approach using CSS variable, for rapid CSS prototyping and streamlined CSS development in teams [Pollen CSS](https://www.pollen.style)
 * a lightweight, flexible CSS helpers kit for basic accessibility

-The bootstrap kit is fully customizable to project needs, by just replacing libs and/or changing design token variables.
+The bootstrap kit is fully customizable to project needs, by just replacing libs and/or changing design token variables or replace everything to your needs by changing only one file (packages/lib/styles/global.scss).
 Please check packages/lib/styles/global.scss for more infos.

 ### ToDo
+- [ ] Demo for style kit usage in rich text component
 - [ ] If error occurs in useSWR the page needs to render the error page
-- [ ] Create base image for deps as base and images for lib and web using base deps image
-- [ ] Check and provide typescript typings (replace unknown, any types for possible)
 - [ ] Lint
 - [ ] Testing with snapshot image and code
 - [ ] Implement fallbacks for next image, head, script and link in storybook